EOFY 2025: The Ultimate Checklist for Australian Individuals & Business Owners

 Update your mission, vision, and strategy.
 Identify growth opportunities in your industry and set measurable KPIs.

-Resolutions must be made before 30 June 2025.
+Trust resolutions must be made before 30 June 2025.
 Document everything, even if you plan to distribute to the same beneficiaries as last year.
+Failure to prepare resolutions by the deadline may result in the trust being taxed at the highest marginal rate.

-If you’ve had major life changes (birth, death, marriage, property purchase), update your will and financial plan accordingly.
+If you have had major life changes such as a birth, death, marriage, or property purchase, update your will and financial plan accordingly.

-Consider salary sacrificing or setting up a high-interest savings account to support your future goals.
+Consider salary sacrificing into super or setting up a dedicated savings account to support your future goals.

 - Waiting until July to sort your tax documents